-If we start from this point, how would we introduce more economic behavior into a systems dynamic process?
+If we start from this point, how would we combine more economic behavior with a system dynamics process, particularly for macro economic modeling and development economics?
 It should be possible to introduce economic behavioral responses into systems dynamics causal relations.
 Demand for goods can be a function of price, incomes, and other factors.
 Price can be a function of current productive capacity and existing stocks.
 So if stocks are low, price will rise.
 This will reduce demand in the current period, shift demand to other goods, and increase production in the next period, if costs of increased production do not rise too fast.

-With proper buffers and lags, this will lead toward market clearing equilibrium.
+With proper buffers and lags, this will lead toward economy-wide market clearing equilibrium.
 Similar arrangements can be made for other markets - labor and even capital -- where growth in demand, perhaps as expressed in the price increase of a good, will shift allocation of investment and demand for labor.
-If the solution periods of the systems dynamics model are short enough, this will do a good job of replicating the actual function of markets.
+If the solution periods of the system dynamics model are short enough, this will do a good job of replicating the actual function of markets.
 The parameters of the demand functions can themselves be variable, determined in part by relative levels of income and satisfying 'limited' consumption needs.
 For example, the demand for food does not increase proportionately with income beyond a certain, relatively low point.
 So the parameters allocating demand across goods have to change as income rises.

 Certain closure rules do need to be applied to the model to assure that markets clear in the sense that all production and consumption, or supply and demand, balance in a given period.
 This closure does not need to occur in the pure economic sense of prices adjusting instantly so that supply equals demand.
 It can occur through the accumulation or depletion of inventories or buffer stocks, which act as a residual to 'clear' the markets.
 These can be inventories for goods, unemployment for labor, excess capacity for physical capital.
 And the accumulation or depletion of inventories can affect production or consumption decisions in the current or future periods.
 Other residuals can be used to balance macro level 'markets.'
 Savings or net exports can balance the aggregate national accounts, and change in reserves can balance foreign accounts - closure equations.
+Including a SAM in a system dynamics model (as we have done in the Threshold 21 model) can be a big help in structuring and accounting for these balancing reactions and achieving market clearing, though with slightly different mechanisms in system dynamics than economic modeling.

-These changes can feed back into other parts of the model to mitigate tendencies for some variables to grow unsustainably large or small.
+Changes in stocks can feed back into other parts of the model to mitigate tendencies for some variables to grow unsustainably large or small.
 However, where tendencies persist for variables to grow too large, this may be taken as a sign that there are structural problems in the model that need to be addressed.
-Either the model is not properly formulated, or the economy modeled is not sustainable, and deeper structural changes may be required.
-Both indications are helpful to the modeler, in different directions.
-In fact, these discrepancies may be more transparent in a systems dynamics model than in a CGE model, where the equilibrium is enforced, and some of the resulting market clearing actions may not be feasible in practice.
+Either the model is not properly formulated, or the economy modeled is not sustainable.
+Deeper structural changes may be required.
+Both indications are helpful to the modeler and policy maker, in different directions.
+In fact, these discrepancies may be more transparent in a system dynamics model than in a CGE model, where the equilibrium is enforced and some of the resulting market clearing actions may not be feasible in practice.